 - Location (See Bottom View.)

 - 120 VAC

-- Approximately 2.6 K Ω .
+- Approximately 2.6 K Ω.

-Note: To gain better access to components, remove the wires that plug onto the large relays on the Relay Board.
+- 1. Disconnect power to the oven. - 2.
+Pivot the Control Panel Assembly out from the oven.
+(See Control Panel Removal.) - 3.
+To gain better access to components, remove the wires that plug into the large relays on the Relay Board.
 (See Relay Board.)
-Cut the wire tie that the Smart Board CN103 wire harness (See Smart Board.) is routed through.

-Check voltage between either side of the Bottom TCO and Relay Board connector CN6 pin 3.

-- If 120 VAC is present, problem is with Turntable Motor, Primary Interlock Switch, or wiring (See Wiring Diagram.) to motor. - If 120 VAC is not present, the Turntable motor relay on the Relay Board is not closing.
-See Relay Board Troubleshooting Section.
+Cut the wire tie that the Smart Board CN103 wire harness (See Smart Board.) is routed through. - 4.
+Check voltage between either side of the Bottom TCO and Relay Board connector CN6 pin 3. - If 120 VAC is present, problem is with Turntable Motor, Primary Interlock Switch, or wiring to motor. - If 120 VAC is not present, the Turntable motor relay on the Relay Board is not closing.
+(See Relay Board, troubleshooting section.)